ZBshaw93/ZBshaw93.github.io/blog.md

 # ZBshaw93.github.io

-Hi, my name is Zach and this is my personal blog.
-I will be posting weekly as I go through the Awesome.inc coding bootcamp.
 ## A couple questions from the bootcamp so far...

 **Was your first week what you expected?
 Why?
 Why not?**